 January 4, 2017

-of Law in Pittsburgh, Pennsylvania.
-Professor Frazier's paper will be published in
+University School of Law in Pittsburgh, Pennsylvania.
+Professor Frazier's paper will

 Professor Frazier teaches two courses at McGeorge.
 "California Lobbying and Politics" focuses on the deliberative and non-deliberative factors which influence California state lawmaking.
 The course includes a simulated legislative hearing in the State Capitol to develop written and oral legislative advocacy skills.